pkoenig10/sink/README.md

 * `-a, --auto-only` - skip all contacts not automatically linked.
 This is useful when running Sink automatically so it does not prompt for user input.
 * `-i, --update-ignored` - update all contacts previously ignored.
 This is useful when you previously ignored a contact but recently became Facebook friends.
 * `-s SCORE, --score SCORE` - score threshold to automatically link contacts.
 Must be between 0 and 100.
 The higher this number, the more similar contact and friends names must be to be automatically linked.
 Defaults to 100 (perfect match).
-* `-m MATCHES, --matches MATCHES` - score threshold to automatically link contacts.
-Must be between 0 and 100.
-The higher this number, the more similar contact and friends names will have to be for Sink to automatically link them.
+* `-m MATCHES, --matches MATCHES` - the number of results to show when searching for friends to link to a contact.
 Defaults to 5.
 * `-r RETRIES, --retries RETRIES` - number of times to retry updating photos before failing.
 Defaults to 3.

 To view information about the Sink update command invoke help